-The Bauta Mask: This mask is famous for the Venice Carnival because it is the most essential type of mask that is worn during the Carnival.
+The Bauta Mask: This mask is famous for the Venice Carnival because it is the most essential type of mask worn during the Carnival.
 It used to enable the wearer to move more freely if they wanted to communicate outside with other members of society.

 The Moretta Mask: This mask is a traditional Venetian mask.
 This mask used to be often worn throughout the year by Venetian women.
 Moretta is an oval black velvet mask worn by women who visited monasteries.
 It was invented in France and quickly became popular in Venice because it brought out the beauty of women.
 The mask was finished with a veil.

 It consisted of a hat to show that the man was a doctor.
 A mask to protect the face and crystal eyes to protect the eyes.
 The mouth was filled with herbs to purify the air that the doctor inhaled.
-A wooden stick to push away victims and a pair of leather gloves to protect the hands.
+A wooden stick to push away victims and a pair of leather gloves protect the hands.

-The Pantalone Mask: A Venice Carnival Mask that must represent a stingy and old character from the Commedia dell'Arte.
+The Pantalone Mask: A Venice Carnival Mask must represent a stingy old character from the Commedia dell'Arte.
 He is usually a shopkeeper from Vienna, somewhat stupid, fond of food and beautiful women, talkative, gullible, very indecent, but ultimately forgiving.